aws-samples/amazon-eks-refarch-cloudformation/README.md

 ## HOWTO

-Create a `LambdaEKSAdminRole` IAM Role manually and we will use thie role to
+Create a `AmazonEKSAdminRole` IAM Role manually and we will use thie role to
 1) deploy the cloudformaiton stacks
 2) execute the Lambda function as custom resource to help you configure the `aws-auth` ConfigMap so the nodes in the nodegroup can register themselves to the control plane.
 3) `kubecl` will call Amazon EKS control plane as this IAM role for RBAC Auth.